MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/p/percent-percentage.md

 # percent, percentage

 One word.
 Spell out unless space is constrained.
-When spelling out *percent*, insert a space between the number and the word.
+When spelling out *percent,* insert a space between the number and the word.

 It's OK to use the percent sign (%):